Teoroo-CMC/PiNN/docs/index.md

 If you find PiNN useful, welcome to cite it as:

-> Li J, Knijff L, Zhang Z-Y, Andersson L, Zhang C. PiNN: equivariant neural network suite for modelling electrochemical systems.
+> [1] Li J, Knijff L, Zhang Z-Y, Andersson L, Zhang C. PiNN: equivariant neural network suite for modelling electrochemical systems.
 ChemRxiv.
 2024; doi:10.26434/chemrxiv-2024-zfvrz This content is a preprint and has not been peer-reviewed.

+> [2] Y. Shao, M. Hellström, P. D. Mitev, L. Knijff, and C. Zhang.
+PiNN: a python library for building atomic neural networks of molecules and materials.
+J. Chem.
+Inf.
+Model., 60:1184–1193, January 2020. doi:10.1021/acs.jcim.9b00994.

 ??? note "Bibtex"
     ```bibtex